dreamup-ai/dreamup-quickstart-guide/Markdown/Workflows.md

 * In this version, AI uses the image and puts it in the model style, guided by your prompt.

+* In the image to image workflow, use controlnet to copy compositions or human poses from a reference image.
+Access controlnet through the pipeline menu.
+Edit the other settings as neccessary to produce the best image.

 ## Background Removal

 * DreamUp.ai doesn't have background removal as a feature.